 Otherwise, in an RSNA the SME shall check the values received in the RSN parameter to see whether the values received match the security policy.
 If they do not, the SME shall refuse the association by issuing an MLME-ASSOCIATE.response primitive with a ResultCode indicating the security policy mismatch.

-Otherwise, if the state for the STA is 4, the STA has a valid security association, the STA has negotiated management frame protection, the STA has not performed a successful SAE authentication after the current association was established, and there has been no earlier, timed out SA Query procedure with the STA (which would have allowed a new association process to be started, without an additional SA Query procedure):
+Otherwise, if the state for the STA or the non-AP MLD is 4, the STA or the non-AP MLD has a valid security association, the STA or the non-AP MLD has negotiated management frame protection, the STA or the non-AP MLD has not performed a successful SAE authentication after the current association was established, and there has been no earlier, timed out SA Query procedure with the STA or the non-AP MLD (which would have allowed a new association process to be started, without an additional SA Query procedure):

 The SME shall refuse the association request by issuing an MLME-ASSOCIATE.response primitive with ResultCode REFUSED_TEMPORARILY and TimeoutInterval containing a Timeout Interval element with the Timeout Interval Type field set to 3 (Association Comeback time).
-If the SME is in an ongoing SA Query with the STA , the Timeout Interval Value field shall be set to the remaining SA Query period, otherwise it shall be set to dot11AssociationSAQueryMaximumTimeout.
+If the SME is in an ongoing SA Query with the STA or the non-AP MLD, the Timeout Interval Value field shall be set to the remaining SA Query period, otherwise it shall be set to dot11AssociationSAQueryMaximumTimeout or dot11MLDAssociationSAQueryMaximumTimeout.

-The state for the STA shall be left unchanged.
+The state for the STA or the non-AP MLD shall be left unchanged.

-Following this, if the SME is not in an ongoing SA Query with the STA, the SME shall issue one MLME-SA-QUERY.request primitive addressed to the STA every dot11AssociationSAQueryRetryTimeout TUs until an MLME-SA-QUERY.confirm primitive for the STA is received or dot11AssociationSAQueryMaximumTimeout TUs from the beginning of the SA Query procedure have passed.
+Following this, if the SME is not in an ongoing SA Query with the STA or the non-AP MLD, the SME shall issue one MLME-SA-QUERY.request primitive addressed to the STA or the non-AP MLD every dot11AssociationSAQueryRetryTimeout TUs until an MLME-SA-QUERY.confirm primitive for the STA or the non-AP MLD is received or dot11AssociationSAQueryMaximumTimeout TUs or dot11MLDAssociationSAQueryMaximumTimeout TUs from the beginning of the SA Query procedure have passed.
 The SME shall increment the TransactionIdentifier by 1 for each MLME-SA-QUERY.request primitive, rolling it over the value to 0 after the maximum allowed value is reached.

-If no MLME-SA-QUERY.confirm primitive for the STA is received within the dot11AssociationSAQueryMaximumTimeout period , the SME shall allow a subsequent association process with the STA to be started without starting an additional SA Query procedure, except that the SME may deny a subsequent association process with the STA if an MSDU was received from the STA within this period.
+If no MLME-SA-QUERY.confirm primitive for the STA or the non-AP MLD is received within the dot11AssociationSAQueryMaximumTimeout period or the dot11MLDAssociationSAQueryMaximumTimeout, the SME shall allow a subsequent association process with the STA or the non-AP MLD to be started without starting an additional SA Query procedure, except that the SME may deny a subsequent association process with the STA or the non-AP MLD if an MSDU was received from the STA or any affiliated STA of the non-AP MLD within this period.

 NOTE 1—Reception of an MSDU implies reception of a valid protected frame, which obviates the need for the SA Query procedure.